adigoswami/Covid_Test_Collector/readme.md

 * Aditya Goswami, a roboticist working on his Masters at UMD.
 * Divyam Garg, a roboticist working on his Masters at UMD.
 * Loic Barret, a roboticist working on his Masters at UMD.

+## Engineering Processes and Documentation

+Details on the status of our Agile Iterative Process (AIP) [can be found here](https://docs.google.com/spreadsheets/d/10cpo2Re5zrbF_mUIyMr8Sx5FKHKt6Mrn-Ivr-KDWnJc/edit#gid=0).